volodinroman/volodinroman.github.io/_posts/2019-12-26-Poly-Maker.md

 {% endhighlight %}
 </div>

-<h3 class="my-4">Perpendicular points</h3>
+<h3 class="my-4">Grid points</h3>

 <p>
-The next step was creation of perpendicular points.
-This is an important step as it gives us a grid of points that will be used for Delauney triangulation algorithm.
-The tool works in real time, that means when you move any control point, you will get the whole polymesh recalculated.
-Every time we move our CPs (pink squared dots), all perpendicular points should be recalculated.
-And this is where Linear Algebra helps.
-I just turned Bezier curve line segments into 3d vectors and found cross-products for each of those vectors and a vector <b>B = [0,0,1]</b> that points right to us from the screen.
-Then I normalized calculated perpendicular vectors and used them to offset a newly added points.
+Before generating polygons along the curve, we generate a set of points placed along the curve normals.
+This step is crucial as it establishes a grid of points that will serve as the foundation for our Delaunay triangulation algorithm.
+The tool works in real-time, allowing for dynamic adjustments to be made.
+Whenever we move a control point (represented by pink squares), all the grid points are recalculated.
+This is where linear algebra comes into play.
+To find normal vectors in each segment point of our Bezier curve, I calculated a cross-product of <b>Tangent</b> vectors (the lines between points) and <b>Up</b> vector <i>[0,0,1]</i>.
+The resulting vectors were normalized.
+Then I generated points along the normals (on both sides of the curve), with points closer to the centre of our curve being shifted more than the points closer to the curve ends.
 </p>

 <figure class="figure  py-4">
   <img src="{{ '/assets/img/blog/polyMaker/03.jpg' | absolute_url }}" class="img-fluid w-100 pb-1" alt="Responsive image">
-  <figcaption class="figure-caption text-center">A grid of points perpendicular to the curve line segments</figcaption>
+  <figcaption class="figure-caption text-center">A grid of points generated along normals</figcaption>
 </figure>

 <h3 class="my-5">Delauney triangulation</h3>